-The Auxiliaries to Lucile Packard Children’s Hospital Stanford stretch all the way back to 1919, when the Stanford Home for Convalescent Children opened its doors to children discharged from the Stanford-Lane Hospital in San Francisco.
+The Association of Auxiliaries for Children was established in 1919, when the Stanford Home for Convalescent Children (also known as the “Con Home”) opened its doors to children discharged from the Stanford-Lane Hospital in San Francisco.

-That first group laid the foundation for what eventually became a hallmark of our hospital’s mission—to provide medical care to children in need, regardless of their families’ financial capacity.
+Charter Auxiliary was the inaugural Auxiliary established to raise funds to help families pay for the care of their child at the Con Home.
+The Auxiliary laid the foundation for what eventually became a hallmark of Packard Children’s mission—to provide medical care to children in need, regardless of families’ financial circumstances.